AlessandroTambellini/ica0002/commands.md

 ## DNS

--   named-checkzone rabix.io /var/lib/bind/db.rabix.io --> Check the dns zone is
+-   named-checkzone rabix.io /var/cache/bind/db.rabix.io --> Check the dns zone
-    syntattically configured correctly.
-If the output is OK, the syntax is correct
+    is syntattically configured correctly.
+If the output is OK, the syntax is correct (it works just on vm where the file is not binary)
 -   named-checkconf /etc/bind/named.conf.options // If no output, the syntax is correct
 -   if I have problems with the dns, just set /etc/resolv.conf nameserver to